projectswithzabi/Sales-Performance-Dashboard/README.md

 In order to use the interactive dashboard: Download the .pbix file, Open Power BI Desktop, interact with the filters on the dashboard

-Feel free to reach out for feedback or collaboration opportunities @ zabeeadilyar@gmail.com
+Feel free to reach out for insight or collaboration opportunities @ zabeeadilyar@gmail.com